Topplehawk/i3wm-gruvbox-rice/README.md

 I will update this once it can be found at the gruvbox wallpapers site.

 This wallpaper can also be found in the main branch of this repo.

+to get the gruvbox theme working in vifm you will need to run `wget -P ~/.config/vifm/colors https://raw.githubusercontent.com/vifm/vifm-colors/master/gruvbox.vifm` you will then need to add `:colorscheme gruvbox` in the vifmrc file